Acknowledgement of Country

 Forced marriages and arranged marriages are different, and the terms should not be confused or used interchangeably.
 Forced marriages are where one or both parties do not consent to the marriage.

-In arranged marriages, marriage partners have typically been introduced by the families or a third party – but both partners have the right to accept or reject the marriage arrangement, freely consenting without fear of negative consequences if they were to say no.
+In arranged marriages, marriage partners have typically been introduced by the families or a third party – but both partners have the right to accept or reject the marriage arrangement, freely consenting without fear of something bad happening if they were to say no.

 However, it is possible for an arranged marriage to become a forced marriage – if one or both parties are pressured to go ahead with the marriage when no longer freely consenting.